immunomind/immundata/README.md

 Modern immunomics no longer ends at a couple of FASTQ files and a bar plot:

-- We now blend bulk AIRR-seq, single-cell V(D)J + GEX, spatial transcriptomics, clinical metadata and public databases – often inside the same analysis notebook;
+- We now blend bulk AIRR-seq, single-cell V(D)J + GEX, spatial transcriptomics, clinical metadata and public databases -- often inside the same analysis notebook;

 - Pipelines that handle gigabytes today face deca-gigabytes after the next experiment;

 - The same immune repertoire dataset must power multiple plots, dashboards, deep learning models and be reproducible months (years, ideally) later.

+`immundata` brings you a unified data layer for large-scale single-cell, spatial and bulk immunomics in R.
-`immundata` is the data-engineering backbone powered by [Arrow](https://arrow.apache.org/docs/r/), [DuckDB](https://duckdb.org/), and [duckplyr](https://duckplyr.tidyverse.org/).
+It is the data-engineering backbone powered by [Arrow](https://arrow.apache.org/docs/r/), [DuckDB](https://duckdb.org/), and [duckplyr](https://duckplyr.tidyverse.org/).
-It lets you scale, mix and, ultimately, analyse annotated AIRR data without rewriting your biology workflow from scratch each time the dataset grows 10×.
+`immundata` lets you scale, mix and, ultimately, analyse annotated AIRR data without rewriting your biology workflow from scratch each time the dataset grows 10×.

+---

+> [!WARNING]
+> `immundata` is still in the **0.x** series.
+Until we reach 1.0.0, breaking changes may appear in any minor/patch update (e.g. 0.2.1 → 0.3.0).
+When you attach the package, sometimes you'll see startup messages summarising
+> the most important changes – please read them.
+If something that used to work suddenly fails, check the updated
+> documentation (`?function_name`) first.
+>
+> **Tip:** if your analysis depends on a specific behaviour, pin the
+> exact version with `renv` or use `pak` for installation:
+> ```r
+> pak::pkg_install("immunomind/immundata@0.2.1")
+> ```
+> I'll keep publishing tagged releases with full docs so you can always
+> roll back if needed.

 ---